sethgeyer/rake-warmup/README.md

 So how does it work?

+## Goals of this warmup

+The main goals of this warmup are the ability to:

+- write a simple rake task
+- write a rake task that has a dependency on another rake task
+- have a high-level understanding of what is happening when we type `RACK_ENV=test rake db:migrate`

 ## Defining Tasks

 You define rake tasks in a file called `Rakefile` in the root of your project.